-To mark St Valentines Day, we created a hand painted scrunchie, when you bought one, we gifted one to your gal pal!
+To mark St Valentines Day, we created a hand painted scrunchie - when you bought one, we gifted one to your gal pal!

-A month where the world got turned upside down, we began the month by launching our second collection - 'REFINE' Capsule Collection.
-A collection I had been 'refining' for over a year, it was inspired by my move into motherhood and adjusting to live being more on-the-go!
+A month where the world got turned upside down, we began March by launching our second collection - 'REFINE' Capsule Collection.
+A collection I had been 'refining' for over a year, it was inspired by my move into motherhood and adjusting to life being more on-the-go!
 I wanted to create staple pieces that could be worn effortlessly without too much thought, yet still feel like you are wearing something special.
 With each piece having a little multi-functional twist, the collection was birthed out of a desire to have less 'stuff' and make it acceptable to wear the same thing from day to dinner!

 With Summer vibes in full swing we decided that it was time introduce a much welcomed colour pop into our small collection.
 We created the Lulu Robe to brighten your lockdown days round the house.
 Based off a traditional Kimono and in keeping with our desire for comfort to look good, she can serve as indoor 'feel-good' loungewear, or thrown over a t-shirt and jeans when you feel like nipping out!